OK, so here’s the story with this nonsense:

 So here’s the thing about showing up at a suburban-Boston-area McDonald’s at 5 p.m. on a Tuesday night in early November dressed in an authentic movie-replica Darth Vader costume: AWK-WARD.

-For starters, hardly any families from the school were there when we arrived, so I was pretty much just hanging around with my wife and kids while the other patrons were all looking at me like “…thafuck?”
+For starters, hardly any families from the school were there when we arrived, so I was pretty much just hanging around with my wife and kids while the other patrons were all looking at me like “…thafuk?”
 In other words, I felt like a bit of a douche.
 Douche Vader, if you will.
-Mostly, I was just hoping that the teenagers behind the counter weren’t thinking up ways to fuck with me.
+Mostly, I was just hoping that the teenagers behind the counter weren’t thinking up ways to mess with me.

 Fashion tip: an insulated, quilt-like, black-pleather bodysuit does not breathe quite as nicely as Egyptian cotton … and adding to your ensemble a heavy black cape, black snow boots, black leather gloves, black plastic-and-leather leg guards, a large black codpiece, several battery-operated light-up control-panel doohickeys, and a small steamer trunk disguised as a helmet does nothing to help matters.

 It soon became clear that my only chance of survival was to station myself outside in the playground area.